resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

 In this case we choose couplets of pictures showing the same person labeled by 1 and couplets showing two different persons labeld by 0.

 ## Neural Style Transfer
+NST uses a previously trained convolutional network, and builds on top of that.
+The idea of using a network trained on a different task and applying it to a new task is called **transfer learning**.
 ![neuralStyleTransfer.png]({{site.baseurl}}/images/posts/ObjectDetection/neuralStyleTransfer.png)

 ### Cost Function